-Join us in beautiful Scottsdale for concentrated professional development sessions, networking and activities tailored just for you, the next generation of financial leaders in the private equity and venture capital industries.
+Join us for concentrated professional development sessions, networking and activities tailored just for you, the next generation of financial leaders in the private equity and venture capital industries.
 We invite you to click through the website to learn more about the event schedule and programming.

 Each attendee is welcome to bring a guest.
-Your guest may join us for the evening events during the program.
+Your guest may join us for the evening events and Thursday afternoon activity.

 Note: Schedule is subject to change

 Jim has served in a variety of executive financial and operational roles for several high profile growth startups and helped build them into billion dollar valuations.
 Most notably were Jim's roles in the early days of Intuit, Netflix, and Mozilla.